Day Treatment Program for Adults 18+

 Work & School

-The Skyland Trail day treatment program for adults and young adults essentially is a full-time program; Day Treatment clients will need to suspend their commitments to a job or school for approximately 8 weeks.
+The Skyland Trail day treatment program for adults and young adults essentially is a full-time program; day treatment clients will need to suspend their commitments to a job or school for at least 8 weeks.

 Individualized Care Throughout Day Treatment

-Each client has a one-on-one session with a psychiatrist and a individual session with his or her primary counselor at least once each week when participating in the mental health day treatment program.
+Each client has a one-on-one session with a psychiatrist and an individual session with his or her primary counselor at least once each week when participating in the mental health day treatment program.
 Our psychiatrists work with clients to develop an effective medication regime that helps them feel better mentally and physically.

 Primary counselors combine compassion with proven psychotherapy techniques to help clients talk about their thoughts and feelings.
 Our counselors help clients examine long-held, unhealthy beliefs and construct new skills for coping with daily stress.
 With the client's permission, primary counselors also keep families informed of client progress.

 Clients attend a core group session daily with a consistent group of 10-15 peer clients.
 Clients also participate in classroom-style educational sessions to learn more about their illness and how they can apply coping strategies and skills that are proven to be effective.

 We take an integrated, holistic approach to our mental health day program

 Weekly schedules also include groups focused on workforce and school readiness, work-life balance, nutrition counseling, sober living, mindfulness, healthy relationships, exercise and sports, and positive use of free time.

-By helping them define who they are and who they want to be in addition to helping them develop practical skills for managing their mental illness, we give our clients the best chance at stopping the cycle of repeat hospitalizations and reclaiming their lives.
+By helping them define who they are and who they want to be in addition to helping them develop practical skills for managing their mental illness, we give our clients the best chance at stopping the cycle of repeat hospitalizations and moving forward toward a healthier future.